NAMlab/DeepCRE/readme.md

 # Deep learning the cis-regulatory code for gene expression in selected model plants
 ### Generating non-homologous validation set
-These are the steps taken to generate validation sets with non-homologous in the training set.
+These are the steps taken to generate non-homologous training and validation sets training set.
 1. Download protein fasta file from Ensembl Plants
 ```shell